blurrycontour/zuul-gerrit/doc/source/config/job.rst

       only affect it.

       See :attr:`pragma.implied-branch-matchers` for how to override
       this behavior on a per-file basis.
+The behavior may also be configured by a Zuul administrator using
+      :attr:`tenant.untrusted-projects.<project>.implied-branch-matchers`.

    .. attr:: files